Mexico celebrated its 210th anniversary of independence

-Domination of the caste system:
+Domination of the caste system

 In the territory known as the New Spain, the caste system existed a constant confrontation between the inhabitants that conformed it, Spaniards, Creoles, and mestizos.
-The caste system, that was established with the purpose of allowing to see fulfilled the revolutionary desires, besides the social change that so much was aspired, in practice only worked to have the peasant people and the Indians subjugated.
+The caste system, which was established with the purpose of allowing to see fulfilled the revolutionary desires, besides the social change that so much was aspired, in practice only worked to have the peasant people and the Indians subjugated.

-The instauration of Bourbon reforms:
+The instauration of Bourbon reforms